CamJam-EduKit/EduKit3/GPIOZero/worksheet.md

     ```
  1. Save your code as 'linetest.py'.

  1. Press F5 to run your code.
-Hold the robot over light and dark surfaces to see what happens you can print out and use the [test line](https://github.com/CamJam-EduKit/EduKit3/blob/master/CamJam%20EduKit%203%20-%20Robotics%20-%20Test%20Line.pdf) to try this.
+Hold the robot over light and dark surfaces to see what happens.
+You can print out and use the [test line](https://github.com/CamJam-EduKit/EduKit3/blob/master/CamJam%20EduKit%203%20-%20Robotics%20-%20Test%20Line.pdf) to try this.

 ## Follow a Line